Part of the front page of White's Directory

 Access to Directories

 There is no central archive for directories.
 County Record Offices hold many relevant to their county in their collections.
-The Historical Directories project have an extensive collection covering England and Wales which can be searched and viewed online for free.
+The University of Leicester has an extensive collection covering England and Wales which can be searched and viewed online for free.